The basics of branding

 Once your mission and your values are clear, develop your visual and written assets:

-Create a brand style guide, a one-page document with all your colours, fonts, logos and symbols.
+Brand Guidelines.
+Create guidelines, a one-page document with all your colours, fonts, logos and symbols.

-Create a brand ‘voice’ and apply it to all written communications and incorporate it into all visual imaginary on and offline.
+Create a distinct brand ‘voice’.
+Apply it to all written communications and incorporate it into all visual imaginary on and offline.
 Your three brand words will help here too.

-Create a tagline that summarises your mission in one memorable and meaningful sentence.
+Create a tagline.
+Summarises your mission in one memorable and meaningful sentence.

 Be your brand and tell your story!
 It is how you tell the story that is crucial to you being successful in the marketplace.